asheryuyuyu/MSc_Project/README.md

 2. Install the required dependencies as mentioned above.

-3. Run the code for training and testing.
+3. Run the code for training.

 ## Raspberry Pi Deployment